adrien2p/medusa-extender/docs/README.md

 # Getting started :rocket:

 > IMPORTANT!
 Using the extender does not break any features from medusa under the hood.
-> The only thing its providing are some badass features
+> The only thing it provides are some badass features

 Run the following command in your terminal (The last version is 1.4.5)